Number of people vaccinated in Rowan County declines after data error discovered - Salisbury Post

 Hoke County, which contains part of Fort Bragg, saw the largest decline in vaccinations — 19% fewer people vaccinated with one dose.
 The second-largest decline was Orange County, which saw a drop of 11%.
 Rowan was third.
 Swain County, which is at the North Carolina-Tennessee border, saw a 15% increase in the number of people vaccinated with at least one dose.

-NCDHHS says 82 counties will see an increased vaccination rate because of the correction.
+NCDHHS says 82 counties saw an increased vaccination rate because of the correction.

 Rowan County’s vaccination numbers are now as follows: